PathOnAI/LiteWebAgent/README.md

         <img src="https://img.shields.io/badge/Community-Discord-8A2BE2" height="28"></a>
 </p>

 Please note that we are actively adding new tree search algorithms to the [LiteWebAgent Tree Search](https://github.com/PathOnAI/LiteWebAgentTreeSearch).
-LiteWebAgent serves as the baseline for these tree search algorithms, as all infrastructure is shared.
-After we release LiteWebAgent Tree Search, we will move the agents from LiteWebAgent to that repo and archive the LiteWebAgent repo.
+The Tree Search repository uses LiteWebAgent's infrastructure, with LiteWebAgent serving as the baseline for these tree search algorithms.
+After we release LiteWebAgent Tree Search, we will move all the existing agents from LiteWebAgent to that repo and archive the LiteWebAgent repo.

 ## 📰 News
 * [2025-01-09] We reused LiteWebAgent infrastructure to build [LiteWebAgent Tree Search](https://github.com/PathOnAI/LiteWebAgentTreeSearch), which is set for release on 02/15.